ElijahKR/EasyAOP/README.md

 ![Alt text](https://github.com/ElijahKR/EasyAOP/blob/master/imgs/diagram%20compound.png "Compound")

-And this what we want, it's perfect.
+This is what we want, it's perfect.
+And this is **EasyAOP**'s design idea.

 ###How to use?